What Is a Bagged Car? Air Suspension Meaning, Cost & Legality

 BC Racing

-While primarily known for coilovers, BC Racing also offers air suspension components and kits.
-They focus on providing performance-oriented air suspension solutions that can be integrated with their damping adjustable shocks.
+Primarily known for coilovers, BC Racing also offers air suspension components that can be integrated with their damping-adjustable shocks for a hybrid setup.

 Universal Air Suspension

-This brand offers a wide variety of individual air suspension components, allowing for custom builds or replacement parts.
-They provide options for springs, shocks, compressors, and management systems, catering to those who want to build a unique system from the ground up.
+Offers a wide range of individual components — springs, shocks, compressors, and management systems — for custom builds or replacement parts, catering to those who want to build a unique system from the ground up.

 Types of Air Suspension Kits

-Air suspension kits can be broadly categorized based on their complexity and features.
+Air suspension kits can be broadly categorized based on complexity and features.

 Basic “All-In-One” Kits

-These kits typically include the essentials: air springs, a compressor, a small tank, and a basic control switch.
-They are usually the most affordable option and provide a straightforward way to add adjustable ride height.
-They are great for those who want the core functionality without advanced features.
+These include the essentials: air springs, a compressor, a small tank, and a basic control switch.
+Usually the most affordable option, providing straightforward adjustable ride height without advanced features.

 Management Systems with Controllers

-These kits go a step further, incorporating a more advanced control unit.
-This might include digital displays, memory presets for different ride heights, and sometimes diagnostics.
-They offer greater precision and convenience.
+These go a step further with a more advanced control unit — digital displays, memory presets for different ride heights, and sometimes onboard diagnostics — for greater precision and convenience.

 Full Custom Builds

-For highly specific applications or unique vehicle builds, custom air suspension systems can be designed and assembled using individual components from various manufacturers.
-This allows for maximum flexibility in tuning and aesthetics but requires a deeper understanding of the system.
+For highly specific applications, a custom air suspension system can be designed and assembled from individual components across manufacturers, maximizing flexibility in tuning and aesthetics but requiring a deeper understanding of the system.

 Comparison of Air Suspension Systems